otenim/ALI-Keras2/README.md

 * numpy==1.12.\*, 1.13.\*
 * Pillow==4.\*

 All dependent libraries above can be installed with `pip` command.
+**Note: We only tested our scripts using Keras with tensorflow batckend.**

 ## Run training scripts